OWASP/owasp-masvs/Document/0x01-Acknowledgements.md

 The Mobile Application Security Verification Standard is a list of security requirements for mobile applications that can be used by architects, developers, testers, security professionals, and consumers to define what a secure mobile application is.

+This guide is a fork of the Mobile OWASP Web Application Security Standard written by Jim Manico.

 ## Copyright and License

 ![license](images/license.png)